tylfin/GeosPy/README.rst

 Of the few existing Python modules for conducting geolocation inference, most are verbose and cumbersome.

-Things shouldn't be this way.
-Not in Python.

 .. code-block:: python

     >>> from GeosPy import Geos